corytveten/corytveten.github.io/_posts/2018-04-25-learning_software_development.markdown

 Specifically, I found myself attracted to the language aspects of programming.
 The idea of syntax and semantics are central to both programming and natural languages.
 I am not able to go into detailed discussion of the relationship between the two; in fact, I admit my recognition of an analogy between the two is superficial.
 Nevertheless, thinking about the new-to-me field of software development in this context allowed me an entry point.

-So, now that I have opened these new mental pathways and begun to conceptualize myself as a computer programmer, the field is no longer unthinkable, it is now simply intimidating.